FasterSpeeding/Privacy.py/README.md

 ## Usage

-The privacy api has 3 groups of endpoints: basic endpoints, premium endpoints and sandboxed endpoints.
+Privacy's api has 3 groups of endpoints (which are differentiated by access): basic endpoints, premium endpoints and sandboxed endpoints.

 ### Basic endpoints
 These endpoints can be access by any account.